 Upperclassmen, non-traditional and graduate-level students live in Memorial Hall.
 Men and women are separated by wing.
 Standard rooms are single occupancy.
 Some suite options are available to students who would like a roommate and a small price break.

-The downstairs is occupied by graduate, seminary, degree completion, and older traditional undergrads (age 26+).
+Lower Memorial is occupied by graduate, seminary, degree completion, and older traditional undergrads (age 25+).

-The Ambassador is comprised of shared apartments available to students ages 21 and older.
+The Ambassador is comprised of shared apartments available to all students, ages 21 and older.
 Both single- and double-bedroom occupancies are available.
 Units are divided by gender and general stage of life.
 The Student Life department houses an Ambassador interest list that students can use to find roommates.

 Why should I live on campus?

-Research concludes that living on campus has a positive influence on a student's grade point average, level of involvement in campus activities, persistence toward a degree, and satisfaction with his or her collegiate experience.
+Research concludes that living on campus generally has a positive influence on a student's grade point average, level of involvement in campus activities, persistence toward a degree, and satisfaction with his or her collegiate experience overall.

 Because of the high value MU places in campus community living, all single undergraduate students under the age of 21 by the first day of the semester and taking 9 credits or more are required to live in residence hall housing.
 Some exceptions to this policy are made for students living with parents or who have extenuating circumstances.
 If you will be a commuting student, or if you would like to request an exception to the housing requirement, please fill out our online Commuter Form.

 You must be a degree-seeking student enrolled at least three-quarter (3/4th) time in your program to be eligible for campus housing.
 Audit and guest student credits do not qualify.